blue-yonder/tsfresh/docs/text/tsfresh_on_a_cluster.rst

 `dask-scheduler <http://distributed.readthedocs.io/en/latest/setup.html>`_.

-Lets say that your dask scheduler is running at ``192.168.0.1:8786``, then we can easily construct a :class:`~sfresh.utilities.distribution.ClusterDaskDistributor` that connects to the sceduler and distributes the time series data and the calculation to a cluster:
+Lets say that your dask scheduler is running at ``192.168.0.1:8786``, then we can easily construct a :class:`~sfresh.utilities.distribution.ClusterDaskDistributor` that connects to the scheduler and distributes the time series data and the calculation to a cluster:

 .. code:: python